thepollari/teal-agents/src/sk-agents/planning/2507-state-hitl-auth/02-01-state-refactor.md

-# State Refactoring of Teal Agents - Agent component
+# Phase 1 - State Refactoring of Teal Agents - Agent component

 ## Objective
 The Agent component of Teal Agents was originally designed to be completely